Chrysler expanded the Pacifica line-up with the addition of a plug-in hybrid model.

 The Pacifica stands out as both stylish and aerodynamic.
 It falls in line with Chrysler's latest design language by adopting styling cues such as a rippled hood and sleek headlights that are neatly integrated into a narrow grille.
-Chrome trim on the lower part of the bumper adds an elegant touch to the front fascia, while the rear end wears horizontal tail lamps and a roof-mounted spoiler.
+Chrome-look trim on the lower part of the bumper adds an elegant touch to the front fascia, while the rear end wears horizontal tail lamps and a roof-mounted spoiler.

 Under the sheet metal lies a brand new platform that makes the Pacifica nearly 250 pounds lighter than its predecessor.
 The diet improves fuel economy, while making the van more dynamic to drive.
+Every bit counts, right?

 The versatile cabin is highlighted by Chrysler's clever Stow 'n Go feature.
 Stow 'n Go allows the second and third rows of seats to be easily and quickly folded into the floor, creating a flat loading space for cargo.
-Seven passenger seating is the default configuration, while the second-row captain's chairs can be swapped out for a bench seat to create room for eight.
+Seven passenger seating is the default configuration, while the second-row captain's chairs can be swapped out for a bench seat to create room for eight people.

 The Pacifica is more kid-friendly than ever thanks to available features like a built-in vacuum cleaner and an entertainment system for the rear passengers.

 Few will be surprised to hear that cargo capacity is one of the Pacifica's strong points.
 The van offers 32.3 cubic feet behind the third row, and 87.5 cubes behind the second row.
 With both rows folded flat, the Pacifica boasts an impressive 140.5 cubic feet of trunk space.
+If you're after maximum space, the minivan remains the best way to go.

 The Pacifica comes with Chrysler's Uconnect infotainment system.
 Base and mid-range trim levels use a five-inch touch screen, while the top two models benefit from a more user-friendly 8.4-inch screen.